ponylang/ponylang-website/content/blog/last-week-in-pony-011424.md

 You can follow along with the issue [on the ponylang/NetSSL issue](https://github.com/ponylang/net_ssl/issues/105).

+### New OpenSSL builder added

+We've added a new OpenSSL builder and made it publicly available.
+We'll be using it to test the OpenSSL 3.2 bug.
+You can use it for whatever you want, it's available as `ghcr.io/shared-docker-ci-x86-64-unknown-linux-builder-with-openssl_3.2.0`.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2024_01_09.m4a) from the January 9th, 2023 sync is available.